johnwargo/johnwargo-static-11ty/src/posts/2012/us-air-does-not-care.md

 I gave them some suggestions and during the process of typing them all in, I discovered that they blocked my ability to put carriage returns in the message.
 Ugh.
 Why not let me list my questions/comments on a separate line.
 Makes no sense.

 Anyway, as I submitted my comments, I was struck by what I saw on the confirmation page (shown below).
-You can tell that they just don't care about customer service when they won't respond to customer comments for 5 to 7 days.To top it off, they even tell you about it - you'd think they'd want to hide the fact that they don't care enough about you to respond within 24 or 48 hours.
+You can tell that they just don't care about customer service when they won't respond to customer comments for 5 to 7 days.
+To top it off, they even tell you about it - you'd think they'd want to hide the fact that they don't care enough about you to respond within 24 or 48 hours.

 {% image "src/images/2012/usair-web.png", "", "image-full" %}